tombensariworkshop-web/woodworking-knowledge/dovetail-joint.md

 This makes it not only strong, but predictable.

-## Where the joint actually begins
+## Where the Joint Actually Begins

 Most people associate dovetails with cutting.